 Ideally, the U.S. Census Bureau would change where it counts incarcerated people.
 They should be counted as residents of their home — not prison addresses.
 Unfortunately, that didn't happen in time for the 2020 Census, but states and local governments are changing how they use using the data published by the Census Bureau this redistricting cycle to avoid prison gerrymandering on their own.

 In fact, 2 states already counted incarcerated people at their home addresses for state and local redistricting purposes in the 2010 redistricting cycle, while 11 additional states have joined them for the 2020 redistricting cycle, and an one more state has a legislation in place for 2030.
-And more than 200 rural governments have implemented similar solutions on their own.
+And more than 200 rural governments have already implemented similar solutions on their own.

 “Although a state is entitled to the number of representatives in the House of Representatives as determined by the federal census, it is not required to use these census figures as a basis for apportioning its own legislature.”
 Borough of Bethel Park v.
 Stans, 449 F. 2d 575, 583 (C.A.
 3, 1971)

 States can correct the Census data by creating a special state-level census that collects the home addresses of people in prison and then adjusts the U.S. Census counts prior to redistricting.
-Legislation, in part modeled after how Kansas changes where the U.S. Census counts students and the military, has already passed in California, Colorado, Connecticut, Delaware, Illinois, Maryland, Nevada, New Jersey, New York, Virginia, and Washington State.
+Legislation has already passed in California, Colorado, Connecticut, Delaware, Illinois, Maryland, Nevada, New Jersey, New York, Virginia, and Washington State.

-The New York and Maryland bills ended prison-based gerrymandering in both the state legislature and in local governments.
-In some states, however, the legislative or executive branches have helped to eliminate prison-based gerrymandering only for local governments before they eventually passed laws to apply to state districts as well.
-And before Colorado and Virginia expanded their laws, in Colorado state law required counties to ignore the prison populations, and Virginia law encouraged counties with large prison populations to ignore the prison populations, and New Jersey law requires school districts to be drawn without regard to prison populations.
+The New York and Maryland bills ended prison gerrymandering in both the state legislature and in local governments.
+In some states, however, the legislative or executive branches have helped to eliminate prison gerrymandering only for local governments before they eventually passed laws to apply to state districts as well.
+And before Colorado and Virginia expanded their laws, in Colorado state law required counties to ignore the prison populations, and Virginia law encouraged counties with large prison populations to ignore the prison populations, and New Jersey law required school districts to be drawn without regard to prison populations.
 And the Mississippi Attorney General directs counties to do the same, even as the state legislative districts remain skewed by prison gerrymandering.
 Our quick reference chart gives an overview of the current statutes.

-Although the 2020 Census has passed, and most state redistricting is over, local governments that are still in the process of redistricting can still eliminate or reduce the impact of prison-based gerrymandering in state and local government this redistricting cycle.
+Although the 2020 Census has passed, and most state redistricting is over, local governments that are still in the process of redistricting can still eliminate or reduce the impact of prison gerrymandering in city or county government districts this redistricting cycle.

 Now is also a great time to start preparing for 2030.
 First, in preparation for 2030, the state can standardize the collection of home address information when people enter the custody of the Department of Corrections.
 Over time, this will generate a complete dataset of home address information for use in future redistricting or for the Census Bureau to use directly.

 Second, the state can prohibit state, county and municipal legislative districts from using prison populations as padding.
 The populations counted in correctional facilities should be declared as living as "addresses unknown" and only counted at-large rather than in any specific geography in the data used for redistricting, except where home address data exists and a state agency can adjust the Census Bureau's redistricting data to reflect those people being counted at home.
-This solution would immediately eliminate the majority of the electoral harm caused by prison-based gerrymandering and would, by the next Census, provide a complete solution that counted everyone in the correct location.
+This solution would immediately eliminate the majority of the electoral harm caused by prison gerrymandering and would, by the next Census, provide a complete solution that counted everyone in the correct location.

-(Prison-based gerrymandering is the result of two related, but distinct, problems that require two separate solutions.
+(Prison gerrymandering is the result of two related, but distinct, problems that require two separate solutions.
 First, the Census Bureau counts incarcerated people as residents of the wrong location (at the prison).
 Second, the Census Bureau fails to count incarcerated people as residents of the correct location (at their homes).
-Because the nation's 1.4 million state and federal prisoners are credited to just 1,000 prison locations, the first problem creates the bulk of the prison-based gerrymandering's vote dilution.
-Interim solutions that do not include incarcerated people with unknown addresses in the redistricting data, have been endorsed by the NAACP and the National Research Council of the National Academies.
+Because the nation's 1.4 million state and federal prisoners are credited to just 1,000 prison locations, the first problem creates the bulk of the prison gerrymandering's representational dilution.
+Interim solutions that avoid counting incarcerated people in the wrong place in the redistricting data, have been endorsed by the NAACP and the National Research Council of the National Academies.
 The editorial board of the New York Times and other groups have also endorsed this sensible interim solution.)

-More than 100 rural counties and other forms of local government currently ignore the prison populations when drawing districts or designing weighted voting systems.
+More than 200 rural counties and other forms of local government currently avoid prison gerrymandering when drawing districts or designing weighted voting systems.
 Many rural counties with large prisons consider the problem large and the solution obvious, although we know of only one county to put an explanation right in to law:

 “Persons incarcerated … live in a separate environment, do not participate in the life of Essex County, and do not affect the social and economic character of the towns….
 The inclusion of these federal and state correctional facility inmates unfairly dilutes the votes or voting weight of persons residing in other towns within Essex County.”
 (Essex County New York Local Law No 1 of 2003)

 There are several solutions available to local governments, the most common is to adjust their own copy of the redistricting data by cutting out the prison populations.
-For the 2010 Census, the Census Bureau's decision to publish the Advance Group Quarters Table makes it that much easier for communities to make these adjustments to avoid prison gerrymandering, and for the 2020 Census, that same data was made available even earlier, bundled right into the Census' redistricting data (PL 94-171 tables).
+For the 2010 Census, the Census Bureau's decision to publish the Advance Group Quarters Table made it that much easier for communities to make these adjustments to avoid prison gerrymandering, and for the 2020 Census, that same data was made available even earlier, bundled right into the Census' redistricting data (PL 94-171 tables).
 This enables governments to know for sure which populations are incarcerated and they can choose to exclude those numbers for their districts.
-Counties and other local governments should take this opportunity to end prison-based gerrymandering and ensure equal representaiton for their residents.
+Counties and other local governments should take this opportunity to end prison gerrymandering and ensure equal representation for their residents.